magrathealabs/playbook/docs/1-organization.md

 **We care**: we don't say *"I told you"* or *"this is not my responsibility"*.
 We take responsibility for our work and look for ways to improve it constantly.

-**we're actively transparent**: what matters most in team software development is communication, and we actively communicate.
+**We're actively transparent**: what matters most in team software development is communication, and we actively communicate.
 We share the problems with each other.
 Communication is essential for creating a sense of team, and active cooperation.

-**we're a team**: we are team players and committed partners.
+**We're a team**: we are team players and committed partners.
 We share responsibilities.
 We don't let our egos take control of ourselves.
 We win and lose together.
 We don't have positions; we have roles.
 We could disagree with each other, but we commit to the team.

-**we're different**: we seek out, respect and deeply value ideas, disciplines and experiences different from our own, knowing that this richness is fundamental to delivering our best work.
+**We're different**: we seek out, respect and deeply value ideas, disciplines and experiences different from our own, knowing that this richness is fundamental to delivering our best work.
 We're a team of bacon lovers and vegans.
 We're members and non-members of LGBT community.
 Some of us love Python, and others love Ruby.